Privacy Policy

 Depending on the nature of the support we are providing to you, we may collect the following personal information about you:

-• details of your condition, including the type and stage of cancer, when you were diagnosed, where and how you are being treated and your family history.
+details of your diagnosis including the type and stage of cancer, when you were diagnosed, your doctor’s name and where you are receiving treatment, family history, including where applicable, a summary of nursing, psychology and counselling support received.

-If you use our online forum, Ovarian Cancer Australia Connect, we may collect the following personal information about you:
+If you use our Ovarian Cancer Australia Private Facebook Support Group, or Facebook Support Group for Family, Carers and Friends, we may collect the following personal information about you:

 Others